-For most companies, scoping out the appropriate enterprise software is a long and arduous process.
-Why they do this isn’t a secret, either.
+For most companies, scoping out the right construction management software is a long and arduous process.
+Why they do this isn’t a secret either.
 This goes for every commercial operation.
 Especially when it comes to managing a construction program.
 So why not make the most of it?

 Given the large initial outlay, companies spend months and sometime years getting a feel for their options.
-Most enterprise-level construction software can have a price tag in the $100k’s.
+Most enterprise construction management software can have a price tag in the $100k’s.
 If you’re a large enough operation, sometimes in the millions.
 Recuperating those funds starts with implementation.

-The large majority of construction companies aren’t always going have to shell out that kind of dough.
-Still, enterprise construction management software is a significant investment.
-It makes sense to take that much time in vetting a solution that fits your organization.
+The large majority of construction companies aren’t always going have to shell out that kind of cash.
+Still, enterprise construction management software is a significant investment, so it makes sense to take that much time in vetting a solution that fits your organization.

 When you finally decide to take the leap on a construction software, it’s just the beginning.
-Those next few steps are the make or break for getting the most out of your investment.
+Those next few steps are crucial for getting the most out of your investment.
 We can’t emphasize enough how important it is to have a great kickoff.

 1. It Starts With The Software

 Before we jump into the implementation bit of everything, I really want to stress this one.
 There’s a reason companies spend so much time coordinating software demo after software demo.
 That process isn’t fun—it’s like herding cats getting all the decision makers together at once.
 But, it’s a necessary evil (if there is such a thing).

 Whichever software you choose needs to check off as many boxes as possible.
 Without a software robust enough to conform to the needs of your construction program, it’s like fitting a square peg into a round hole.
 That situation isn’t fun.
 There’s no faster way to buyer’s remorse, and everyone ends up frustrated.